Welcome to AFOSR STEM!

 STEM Outreach and Engagement within the Air Force Office of Scientific Research

-AFOSR STEM Funding In Action: The Kisailus Lab at the University of California, Irvine (UCI)
+AFOSR STEM Funding In Action: Expanding the limits of color perception at The University of California Berkeley

 Professional Learning Opportunities for K-12 STEM Educators:

 Are you a K-12 STEM educator in the National Capital Region?
 Are you interested in collaborating with other educators on interdisciplinary projects, connecting with subject matter experts, and taking part in an immersive professional learning experience?
-Apply to be a part of our next cohort in 2025!
+Apply to join our next cohort of talented educators!

 ACCESS Program members gain free access to quality educational resources for their classrooms, on-site professional learning opportunities at the National Air and Space Museum, and opportunities to connect with other educators in the D.C. area!
 We are currently not accepting new educators to this cohort.